Robert E. Olson

-Robert Eugene Olson (January 23, 1919 – August 11, 2011) was American biochemist and physician who researched nutrition.
+Robert Eugene Olson (January 23, 1919 – August 11, 2011) was an American biochemist and physician who researched nutrition.
 The recipient of a Guggenheim Fellowship, he held the editor position at both Nutrition Reviews and the Annual Review of Nutrition.

 Early life and education

 Robert Eugene Olson was born in Minneapolis on January 23, 1919 to mother Minnie A. née Holtin, a secretary at the University of Minnesota College of Agriculture, and Ralph W. Olson, who worked at a carpet business.
 His family descended from Swedish farmers in Värmland and Småland, with his grandparents immigrating to the United States in the mid-19th century.
 He was the eldest of three sons born to his parents.
 While attending South High School in Minneapolis, his interests included physics and electronics, and he was an amateur radio operator.

 He attended Gustavus Adolphus College in Minnesota for his bachelor's degree, graduating in 1938.
 He then attended Saint Louis University School of Medicine for a PhD in biochemistry under the advisorship of Edward Adelbert Doisy, graduating in 1944.
 Initially he researched choline deficiency in rats in the laboratory of Wendell H. Griffith.
 The war interrupted his studies, as Griffith was called to Europe during World War II to serve as Chief of Nutrition.
 Thus, Olson had to change the subject of this thesis, as Doisy believed no one else in the department was qualified to oversee the choline research.
 His final thesis research was on the bioassay of adrenal cortical hormones.